We envision a global society where the universal principles of equality, fairness, and justice prevail.

 What's new:

-We are asking the public to share short stories about their relationship with democracy in a recording studio set up in the Center’s library.
+Fortunately, several aspects of the exhibit will remain.
+We are still asking the public to share short stories about their relationship with democracy in a recording studio set up in the Center’s library.
 The RHJC is proud of its long tradition of recording oral histories, this represents the first time we are collecting stories from the public at-large.
 To schedule a time to record your story during the exhibit’s residency, contact a staff member at 716-483-6646, info@roberthjackson.org, or book online.

 New Video: 20th Annual Jackson Lecture on the US Supreme Court